glotzerlab/gsd/doc/fl-examples.rst

     f.chunk_exists(frame=2, name='chunk1')
     f.close()

+:py:meth:`gsd.fl.GSDFile.chunk_exists` tests to see if a chunk by the given name exists in the file at the given frame.

 Read-only access
 ^^^^^^^^^^^^^^^^

 .. ipython:: python
-    :okexcept:

     f = gsd.fl.GSDFile(name='file.gsd', mode='rb');
     if f.chunk_exists(frame=0, name='chunk1'):
         data = f.read_chunk(frame=0, name='chunk1')
     data
+    # Fails because the file is open read only
+    @okexcept
     f.write_chunk(name='error', data=numpy.array([1]))

 Files opened in read only (``rb``) mode can be read from, but not written to.
-When you are going to only read from a file, make sure to open it in this mode.
 The read-only mode is tuned for high performance reads with minimal memory impact and can easily handle files with tens of millions of data chunks.

 Access file metadata
 ^^^^^^^^^^^^^^^^^^^^

 .. ipython:: python

+    f = gsd.fl.GSDFile(name='file.gsd', mode='rb');
     f.name
     f.mode
     f.gsd_version